orizens/orizens.com/src/pages/blog/2016-01-29-from-angular-1-x-ng-repeat-to-angular-2-ngfor-with-component.md

   - learning
   - typescript
 ---
 In the recent article, I wrote about the <a href="http://orizens.com/wp/topics/migrating-a-component-to-angular-2-from-angular-1-x-es2015/" target="_blank">migration process of a component that is based on AngularJS.x and ES2015</a>.
 Since then, I continued migrating <a href="http://echotu.be" target="_blank">Echoes Player</a> to Angular (+2).
-In this post i&#8217;m sharing the migration process of the youtube-list component &#8211; which uses the youtube-media component, as well as implementing a smart component with Angular (+2).<!--more-->
+In this post i'm sharing the migration process of the youtube-list component - which uses the youtube-media component, as well as implementing a smart component with Angular (+2).<!--more-->

 ## The Youtube-List Component